aelfric/ncfl-livedocs/events/cx.md

 ### After Rounds

 - Quickly read any evidence that is crucial to making your decision.
-- Confirm (verbally) that the sides listed on your ballot are correct.
+- Confirm again verbally that the debaters' names/codes and sides listed on your ballot are correct.
 - DO NOT CONFER WITH OTHER JUDGES except to confirm that sides are correct.
   Judges must decide the winner independently.
 - Enter points (following the scale; see ballot and below) and a decision (must